Chris Del Bosco

 One of the founding members of the ski cross national team, Chris Del Bosco made his Olympic debut at Vancouver 2010, arriving at Cypress Mountain as the just-crowned Winter X Games Champion.
 He advanced to the four-man Big Final and was sitting in third place as the skiers approached the finish line.
 Del Bosco tried to make a pass on the penultimate jump, only to go flying through the air and crashing onto his side, hitting his head and shoulder hard.
 He said afterwards that while third might be alright for some people, he wanted to give 100 per cent for his sport and his country.

-Since that fourth place finish, Del Bosco has excelled on the sport’s biggest stages.
-After surgery in May 2010 to repair a partial tear in his left patella tendon, he was crowned FIS World Champion and won silver at the Winter X Games in 2011.
+Since that fourth-place finish, Del Bosco has excelled on the sport’s biggest stages.
+After surgery in May 2010 to repair a partial tear in his left patellar tendon, he was crowned FIS World Champion and won silver at the Winter X Games in 2011.
 The next season he won his second career Winter X Games gold medal.
 His 2012-13 season had a delayed start after he underwent surgery in November for a separated shoulder suffered in a training crash.
 He returned in time to compete at the World Cup event in Sochi that served as the Olympic test event and ended up on the podium with a silver medal.

-FIS World Championships: 2013 – 6th; 2011 – GOLD; 2009 – 4th
+FIS World Championships: 2017 – 9th; 2015 - 27th; 2013 – 6th; 2011 – GOLD; 2009 – 4th

 Winter X Games: 2012 – GOLD; 2011 – SILVER; 2010 – GOLD; 2009 – 12th